candy-lang/candy/language.md

 bar = hello  # error because hello doesn't exist anymore
 ```

-Variables at the top level of a file are visible to the module system.
+Variables at the file's top level are visible to the module system (“public”) if they are declared using `:=`.
 All other variables are local.

-Declaring a variable with the same name as another simply shadows that variable:
+Declaring a variable with the same name as another simply shadows that variable, though that's not allowed for public variables.
 From that point forward, the name will refer to the new variable.
 Note that this is different from reassigning to a variable.